How the Wirecard scandal happened: Case study

 Wirecard continued to flash high-risk signals in critical areas

-Cash quality improved as capital raisings and associated round-tripping eased the squeeze on operating cash flow and interest payments.
+The capital raisings and associated round-tripping eased the squeeze on operating cash flow and interest payments.
+As a consequence cash quality and income quality appeared quite good.

-Nevertheless, Wirecard continued to flash high-risk signals in critical areas such as working capital, accruals management, asset quality, growth signals, corporate governance and business manipulation.
+Nevertheless, Wirecard's risk report for 2012 offered a full page of high-risk signals in critical areas such as asset quality, working capital, growth signals, accruals management, gearing, credit, business manipulation and margin signals.
 The MRA risk score of 58% was high for a well-established and widely owned mid-cap company.

 Given Wirecard’s background, well known to investors at this stage and given its implication in a very large US money laundering lawsuit, a prudent investor would have avoided Wirecard based on the risk scores from the AI system in 2012.
 Given the mixing of bank results, we think it remarkable that our system was able to capture the extent of manipulation risk that it did.